-There are several types of grave markers in these cemeteries revealing changing tastes and styles through the decades.
+Today, Papaloa continues to be an active burial ground.
+There are several types of grave markers that reveal the changing tastes and styles from the late 19th century to the early 2000s.
 Many of the more recent graves have draped na lei, plastic flower bunches, and other mementos.

 Did You Know?

 Father Damien's life and death among his people at Kalaupapa focussed the attention of the world on the problem of leprosy and the plight of its victims.
 After Damien's death in 1889, the people of England established a fund and a commission for the scientific investigation of the disease.